alecs297/eisti-celcat/README.md

 Extracts the current month's planning from celcat and converts to ics.

-`puppeteer-version.js` uses puppeteer, slow but it's the first version so I'm keeping it for the memes
+`puppeteer-version.js` uses puppeteer, slow but it's the first version, used for testing

 `index.js` uses direct requests